chatox/data-mining-course/upf/upf-evaluation.md

 Delivering consistently top-quality work takes time and effort, but it can be very rewarding both personally and professionally :sunglasses:

 **Check** your answers, your code, and your reports as many times as needed to ensure they are correct.
+Be particularly careful when incorporating snippets of code generated by AI.

 **Be precise:** use the section numbers (1.1, 1.2, ...) of the notebook to present your results in the report, and refer to sections by their number.
 If you need to refer to your figures or tables, number them and refer to them by numbers.
 Do not include ambiguous statements or plots without a scale or a legend.
 Do not use colors if you do not explain what each color means.
 State clearly your assumptions and limitations.